 Commercial rate gains decelerated noticeably in 1Q22, but there are indications of a second-quarter pickup

 Price trends: rate increases are set to continue.
-The latest CIAB survey reported thataverage rates for commercial lines increased by 6.6% yoy in 1Q22, decelerating from an 8.7% gain in 4Q21.
-Willis Towers Watson’s CLIPS index showed a similar 6% increase in 1Q22 after a 7% increase in 4Q21.
+The latest CIAB survey reported thataverage rates for commercial lines increased by 6.6% yoy, decelerating from an 8.7% gain.
+Willis Towers Watson’s CLIPS index showed a similar 6% increase after a 7% increase.

-Looking at more recent monthly data, the IVANS index (which is adjusted for exposure) showed accelerating premium increases in May 2022.
+Looking at more recent monthly data, the IVANS index (which is adjusted for exposure) showed accelerating premium increases.
 We expect rate increases through 2022 as economic inflation, social inflation and disruptions due to the pandemic raise claims and operating costs.
 In states such as Florida, which are affected by both climate change and adverse litigation trends, rate increases exceed the national average.

 Rate rises requested in personal lines rate filings have continued to accelerate in step with the spikes in material and labor costs, as well as a deteriorating claims experience from riskier driving behaviors.
-Based on partial statutory data for 2Q22, both personal auto and homeowners’ requested rate increases have accelerated to above 5%.
+Based on partial statutory data, both personal auto and homeowners’ requested rate increases have accelerated to above 5%.
 This is the highest quarterly rate increase since before the pandemic started.

 In June, top US cybersecurity officials reiterated the need for organizations to maintain extra vigilance against damaging cyber intrusions.